pbonte/C-Sprite/README.md

 [![Build Status](https://travis-ci.com/pbonte/C-Sprite.svg?branch=master)](https://travis-ci.com/pbonte/C-Sprite)
 # C-Sprite

 C-Sprite is an RDF stream processing engine to perform efficient hierarchical reasoning.
+All the technical details can be found [here](https://biblio.ugent.be/publication/8635009/file/8635011).

 ## How to use C-Sprite with SPARQL queries: